Hard Hat Requirements

 Section 5.4.2 of ANSI Z89.1-1971 states: "Winter liners should be made of fabric, plastic, or other suitable material.
 Colored materials shall be fast-dyed.
 The outer surface may be water resistant.
 There shall be no metal parts in winter liners for use with Class B helmets. "

-The use of the term "winter liners" indicates that the ANSI standards permit the use of cold weather liners that are specifically designed for use with hard hats.
-The use of a cap or scarf, not designed as a hard hat liner, is likely to decrease the hard hat's protective properties.
-As a result the hard hat may no longer meet the ANSI requirements.
-That would put it in violation of OSHA 1926.100.
+The use of the term “winter liners” indicates that the ANSI standards permit the use of cold weather liners that are specifically designed for use with hard hats.
+The use of a cap or scarf, not designed as a hard hat liner could decrease the hard hat’s protective properties.

 OSHA 1910.135(a) - Are There Religious Exemptions From Wearing A Hard Hat?
 Is there an exemption from wearing a hard hat for religious reasons?

 In 1975 OSHA granted an exemption from wearing hard hats to "the Old Order Amish and the Sikh Dharma Brotherhood."
 These exemptions from the 1910.135(a) hard hat requirements were granted based on the provisions in the U. S. Constitution relating to the free exercise of religion.
 OSHA has issued Directive STD 1-6.5 - Exemption for Religious Reason From Wearing Hard Hats.
 This allows an exception from citations to employers of workers "who, for reasons of personal religious convictions, object to wearing hard hats in the workplace."

 Hard Hat Requirements - ANSI Z89.1